Amphiuma tridactylum: Distribution

 The three-toed amphiuma is found in the United States, along the Gulf of Mexico states, from Alabama to Texas, and north to Missouri, Arkansas, Tennessee and Kentucky.
-Often is found in bottomland marshes and lakes, bayous, cypress sloughs, and streams in hilly regions.
-Frequently occupies crayfish burrows.
+It is often found in bottomland marshes and lakes, seeps, bayous, cypress sloughs, and streams in areas with limestone bedrock.
+It frequently occupies crayfish burrows and may be found in manmade ditches.

 Behavior

 Amphiumas are nocturnal carnivores.
 They spend most of the time hiding in heavily vegetated areas of permanent bodies of slow moving water, such as swamps, ponds and lakes.
-They feed on earthworms, fish, crustaceans, and other small invertebrates.
-Like other amphiumas they are often caught by fishermen who detest them as a nuisance because of their diet that includes just about everything that swims.
-They mate from December to June then nest from April to October.
+They may venture out of the water after heavy rain.
+Amphiumas feed on earthworms, fish, other amphibians, small reptiles, crustaceans (mainly crayfish), and other small invertebrates (such as insects and snails).
+Their broad diet often results in amphiumas being caught as bycatch by fishermen.
+They mate from December to June and subsequently nest from April to October.
 Unlike other amphiumas, they fertilize internally.
-About 200 eggs are laid in a single strand that becomes tangled in cavity.
-They rarely leave the water except after a heavy rainstorm.
-Males have five sets of cloacal glands, the posterior most set being different in its morphology and histology, that may contribute an ability of the males to court and mate with multiple females in quick succession.
-This is due to the fact that multiple spermatophores would be produced at the same time, so males wouldn't have to waste extra energy producing another spermatophore after each mating session and consequently create a polygynous dynamic between the individuals.
+About 200 eggs are laid in a single strand in an underwater cavity.
+Males have five sets of cloacal glands, with the posterior set being different in its morphology and histology.
+Multiple cloacas may contribute to the ability of males to court and mate with many females in quick succession, as multiple spermatophores can be produced simultaneously.
+This allows males to avoid wasting extra energy producing another spermatophore after each mating session, and consequently creates a polygynous dynamic between the individuals.

 Biology

-The three-toed amphiuma has the largest recorded erythrocytes of any animal measuring 70x40 μm.
+The three-toed amphiuma has the largest recorded red blood cells of any animal measuring 70x40 μm.